Career Profile: What is an Outreach Worker?

 According to the BLS, the median annual wage for a social and community service manager is about $59,970.
 Those who work for the state and local government make around $69,490 and those who work for religious, grant-making, civic, professional and other similar organizations make $61,500 a year.

 Though in some cases all an outreach worker needs is a high school diploma, career prospects increase for graduates of a bachelor’s degree program.
-A Bachelor of Arts in Social Work is an appropriate level of education for an outreach worker.
+A Bachelor of Arts in Social Work or a Bachelor of Arts in Psychology are appropriate degree programs for an outreach worker.
 Outreach workers often deal with social justice causes and human diversity.
 Social work programs cover those topics as well as equip students with skills relating to communication and evidence-based approaches to research and practical decision making.

 Those individuals who are fluent in multiple languages are considered prime hiring material because of their ability to reach those who may not understand English.